When a child or baby dies there's support available to help you to cope with how you're feeling and things you might need to do.

 - your midwife or health visitor if your baby has died

 There are also specialist organisations and charities who can help.
-If you would prefer not to speak to someone, there is lots of information online that you can read:
+If you would prefer not to speak to someone, there's information online.

 Sands is a charity that supports anyone affected by the death of a baby before, during or shortly after birth.
 They offer support with grief by telephone, email, in groups or an online forum.
-Call their helpline on 0808 164 3332 or email firstname.lastname@example.org.
+Phone 0808 164 3332 or email firstname.lastname@example.org.
 They also provide a free Bereavement Support Pack for parents.

 The Compassionate Friends is a charity run by bereaved parents, siblings and grandparents.
-It offers support to family members after the death of a child including online, telephone and local support and resources.
+It offers support to family members after the death of a child including online, phone and local support and resources.

 Child Bereavement UK offers support to families when a baby or child dies.
-Their helpline – 0800 02 888 40 – is open Monday to Friday, 9am to 5pm.
+Phone 0800 02 888 40.
+The helpline is open Monday to Friday, 9am to 5pm.

 The Scottish Cot Death Trust is a charity dedicated to the sudden unexpected death of babies and young children.
 They provide various support services across Scotland.
-Call them on 0141 357 3946 or email email@example.com
+Phone 0141 357 3946 or email email@example.com

 Support for children and young people